unbxd/search-JS-library/docs/configurations/SpellCheckConfig.md

 This function takes three params:
 1. `query` - the search query , which generally refers to a request made by a user to search for specific products or information within the app.
-2. `suggestion` - he suggested query text.
+2. `suggestion` - the suggested query text.
 3. `pages` - It is a config object with product count details ({start, productsLn, numberOfProducts}).

 **Expected return value**: a string of HTML that will be used to render the spellcheck component on the webpage